djplaner/moodle-mod_bim/README.txt

 *2.5 Specific changes*

+Feb 2016: Removed use of add_to_log and migrated to using the new event-based logging

 Initial move to using nested tabs for the coordinator/marker interface.
 Pre-cursor to more work later.

 Also modified interface to talk about "prompts", rather than "questions". i.e. students have to respond to prompts for blogging, not questions.